Abhinavbellamkonda/Data-Structures-and-Algorithms/Cory Althaf - Computer Scientist/BigO/notes.md

 f(n) = 5
 ```

 This requires 5 steps.
-If you make program more complicated your equation will change
+If you make program more complicated your equation will change.

 ```
 count = 0